Kelexer1/OpenVR-ControllerHooker/README.md

 		- `{configuration}` can be either `Debug` or `Release`, depending on your use
 - Link against `ControllerHookerLib.lib` and include the header files listed above
 - Consult the sample applications (particularly `MyFirstApplication`) to see how to initialize the application

+## ❓Frequency Asked Questions
+**Why are my controllers acting super jittery when using ping-pong communication?**
+	Make sure that the applications responding is running, and it is responding with no delay.
+If the application closes or isn't responding to requests, the driver will constantly wait and timeout, causing the controllers to appear extremely jittery

 ## 🧪 Sample Applications
 - `MyFirstApplication`: Demonstrates initialization and basic pose modification